 "AWI wants to provide practical tools and information to protect animals and their families," stated AWI President Cathy Liss.
 "We are pleased to provide these resources to the many dedicated people who come in contact with victims of domestic violence and their companion animals."

 These tools include the National Safe Havens Mapping Project, a listing by state of safe havens for pets programs.
 Eventually this database will cover all states (it now covers 30) and will be searchable by zip code.
 The National Safe Havens Mapping Project will be an important tool for all of those who want to help domestic violence victims and their pets reach safety.

-Other tools include the following: Safety Planning for Pets of Domestic Violence Victims; Questions about Pets to Ask Domestic Violence Victims Calling the Hotline or During Intake; Including Pets in Protection Orders; and "Guidelines for Human Service Personnel: Pets, Domestic Violence, and Children."
+Other tools include the following: Safety Planning for Pets of Domestic Violence Victims, Questions about Pets to Ask Domestic Violence Victims Calling the Hotline or During Intake, and Including Pets in Protection Orders.
 There is current information about states that allow inclusion of companion animals in Temporary Restraining Orders, a model Temporary Restraining Order, and model legislation for Temporary Restraining Orders.

 The new webpage also provides opportunities to network with others in the larger community who are working to help domestic violence victims and their families through a listserv of directors of safe havens for pets programs, downloadable materials, and links to other useful websites, such as the National Coalition Against Domestic Violence, the Association of Prosecuting Attorneys, the National Council of Juvenile and Family Court Judges, and Ahimsa House.